wahrwolf/ba-thesis/chapters/400-method.md

 To compare the score impact and evaluate a possible connection with the relatedness of the languages, I picked the best models from the training and measured its performance with three metrics (BLEU\shortcite{}, METEOR\shortcite{}, ROUGE-L\shortcite{}).

 ### Metrics
-I used three different metrics to measure the translation quality of the trained neural networks.
+I used three different metrics to measure the translation quality of the trained neural networks (BLEU, METEOR, and Rouge-L).
 An overall score was calculated by adding the rank of all scores.
-All data preprocessing steps were removed before calculating the metrics.
+All data preprocessing steps were removed before calculating the scores.
-Since the corpus is aligned, all scores are calculated against a human translation.
+Since the corpus was aligned, all scores were calculated in comparison to a conventional translation.

 ### Model Selection
 For each language pair, the best model was chosen according to overall score with and without prefix constraint resulting in four models: Clean-de-en, Clean-cs-en, Tagged-de-en, and Tagged-cs-en
-The validation data sets were translated using these models and metrics (BLEU\shortcite{}, METEOR\shortcite{}, ROUGE-L\shortcite{}) were calculated per each resulting translation.
+The validation data sets were translated using these models and metrics (BLEU\shortcite{}, METEOR\shortcite{}, ROUGE-L\shortcite{}) were calculated for each resulting translation.

 ### Prefix Constraint
 Per domain, a data set of 1,200 randomly picked example sentences was prepared in the same way as the training data, except that the BPE merges were not relearned but reused to generate the same tokens.